Music at St. Mark's

 Musical Rendering of the Liturgy

-The purpose of music at Saint Mark’s is, quite simply, the musical rendering of the Liturgy, whether that be chanting of plainsong by the clergy, singing of the Ordinary of the Mass (Kyrie-Gloria-Sanctus-Benedictus Agnus Dei) and motets by the choir, hymns sung by the congregation, or voluntaries played on the organ.
-The repertoire is extremely wide-ranging, from the earliest known medieval music, through the Baroque, Classical, and Romantic eras, to the most compelling and beautiful music being written today.
-On a given Sunday, one thus might hear organ music by Sweelinck, Bach, Mendelssohn, Widor, or Messiaen; choral mass settings by Tallis, Rheinberger, Howells, or Arvo Pärt; psalm singing in either plainsong (Gregorian) or 19th century Anglican (harmonized) chant; and choral motets by Palestrina, Handel, Mozart, Brahms, Duruflé, or MacMillan.
+The purpose of music at Saint Mark’s is, quite simply, the musical rendering of the Liturgy to help all people who come within our walls encounter the Divine.
+A churchgoer at St. Mark’s will hear plainsong chanted by the clergy, mass settings and motets sung by the choir, hymns sung by the congregation, and voluntaries played on the organ.
+The repertoire is extremely wide-ranging, from medieval chant to the most compelling and beautiful music being written today.
+On a given Sunday, one might hear organ music by Sweelinck, Bach, Mendelssohn, Widor, or Messiaen; choral mass settings by Palestrina or Howells; psalm singing in either Gregorian or Anglican chant; and choral motets by Palestrina, Handel, Mozart, Brahms, Duruflé, or MacMillan.